vibridi/gomock/README.md

 The default behavior is to always output named arguments, as some IDEs reference them in code completion.
 - `--struct` if set, prints the output in struct style, instead of options style (see below for further details).
 - `--name NAME` allows to override the interface name used in output types with `NAME`.
+- `--utype MAPPING [ --utype MAPPING ]` allows to manually specify the underlying type of a named type.
 - `--help, -h` prints a help message.
 - `--version, -v` prints the version number.